 Netural Posture also markets chairs with different contoured seats.
 I also found the street pricing to be less too.
 But they just do not look as exciting for some reason?

-Anyway, after liquidating a few radio goodies in order to finance this high-end chair, I decided to go with a BodyBilt ESD type J752 task model in Blue vinyl.
+Anyway, after liquidating a few radio goodies in order to finance this high-end chair, I decided to go with a BodyBilt ESD type J752 task model in Blue ESD vinyl.
 Mind you this is not your typical Office Max or Staples chair as the price is on the commercial side of the fence (ouch !).
-So get ready for major sticker shock.
-Its hand made to order and takes about 4 weeks for it to be built (not including the shipping time) via Texas in the USA.
+So it was major sticker shock.
+It was hand made to order and took about 4 weeks for it to be built (not including the shipping time) via Texas in the USA.

 The shipping weight was 73 lbs.
-The general chair (as ordered) is on the heavy side with its metal-chromed base it came with.
+The general chair (as ordered) was on the heavy side with its metal-chromed base it came with.

-was sent via truck and the shipping carton that almost did not
+was sent via truck and the poor shipping carton that almost did

-As I read around the internet (including one review on Amazon) , I'm not the only person to experence this with a BodyBilt chair order.
+As I read around the internet (including reviews on Amazon) , I'm not the only person to experence this with BodyBilt chairs along with very poor customer service.

 BodyBilt Chair / Ordering / General Model Features /